EminAkman/EminAkman/README.md

-#Merhabalar ben Emin AKMAN
+Merhabalar ben Emin Akman

 -> Gömülü sistemler alanında kendimi geliştirmek için projeler geliştiriyorum.
 -> Bana ulaşmak için eminakman876@gmail.com adresine mail atabilirsiniz.

 >--------------------------------------------------------------------------------------------------------------------------------------<

-Hi this is Emin AKMAN
+Hi this is Emin Akman

 -> I am developing projects to improve myself in the field of embedded systems.
 -> You can contact me at eminakman876@gmail.com